noahehall/theBookOfNoah/0current/aws/0networking.md

 ## api gateway

+- The AWS API Gateway is used as a single point of access to services.
 - homogenous access to resource endpoints
 - facilitates management of API performance
 - route arbitrary (http/https/websocket) inbound requests to arbitrary aws services